renovatebot/renovate/docs/usage/noise-reduction.md

 1. Conflict with lock files (often)
 1. If you have configured Renovate or GitHub that PRs must always be kept up-to-date with the base branch

-Any of the above reasons can lead to a Renovate branch being considered "stale" and then Renovate needs to rebase it off the base branch before you can test and merge again, and Renovate won't do this until it's back in schedule.
+Any of the above reasons can lead to a Renovate branch being considered "stale" and then Renovate needs to rebase it off the base branch before you can test and merge again, and Renovate will not do this until it's back in schedule.

 ### Selective scheduling

-Don't think that you need to apply blanket rules to scheduling.
+Do not think that you need to apply blanket rules to scheduling.
 Remember that Renovate's configuration is highly flexible, so you can configure `automerge` anywhere from globally (entire repo) right down to a package/upgrade type level.
 You could even configure a nonsensical rule like: "patch updates of `jquery` are for Mondays only".

 Remember our example of grouping all `eslint` packages?
-If you think about it, updates to `eslint` rules don't exactly need to be applied in real time!
+If you think about it, updates to `eslint` rules do not exactly need to be applied in real time!
-You don't want to get too far behind, so how about we update `eslint` packages only once a month?
+You do not want to get too far behind, so how about we update `eslint` packages only once a month?

 ```json title="Update ESLint packages once a month"
 {